twardoch/uubed-docs/docs/index.md

 summary: Position-Safe Encoding for Substring-Based Search Systems - A comprehensive guide to the QuadB64 encoding family and the uubed library.
 ---

+TLDR: Welcome to the ultimate guide for QuadB64, the encoding that fixes search engines!
+If you're tired of irrelevant results because of messy data, this is your new best friend.
+It's like giving your data a unique, unforgeable ID card that also tells you exactly where it belongs.

 # The QuadB64 Codex

+Imagine you're a librarian, but instead of books, you're organizing billions of tiny, digital snippets of information.
+Traditional methods are like throwing all the snippets into a giant pile, making it impossible to find anything specific without accidentally grabbing a bunch of unrelated junk.
+The QuadB64 Codex is your revolutionary new system, giving every snippet a precise, unchangeable address that prevents any mix-ups.

+Imagine you're a detective, and you're trying to find a specific piece of evidence in a massive, chaotic crime scene.
+Old methods leave behind a lot of false leads and confusing trails.
+The QuadB64 Codex is your advanced forensic toolkit, allowing you to pinpoint exact data locations without any misleading clues, ensuring you only find what's truly relevant.

 ## Position-Safe Encoding for Substring-Based Search Systems